Will Dispute Lawyers Sydney

 In NSW, if a person dies intestate, the deceased’s estate will be distributed in accordance with the laws of intestacy which are found in Chapter 4 of the Succession Act 2006 (NSW).
 The order of distribution is often complicated and a lawyer may be required to conduct enquiries with government agencies or other people, before the order of distribution can be confirmed.

 The Succession Act 2006 (NSW) does not require a claimant to reside in the same state as the person who’s will you are contesting or challenging.
 Instead, the eligibility requirements relate primarily to the relationship between the claimant and the deceased, rather than the geographical location of the claimant.
-Though there can be cross-jurisdictional issues in relation to the assets themselves which often require further consideration.
+Though there can be cross-jurisdictional issues in relation to the assets themselves which may require further consideration.

 Recent Posts